Bernard Braine: Political career

 In 1948, Braine opposed GATT, arguing that it limited imperial preference.

 Having stood unsuccessfully for Leyton East in 1945, Braine was elected as MP for Billericay at the 1950 general election.
-When constituency boundaries were revised for the 1955 election he was returned for the new South East Essex constituency, and when that constituency was abolished for the 1983 general election, he was elected for the new Castle Point constituency, becoming Father of the House of Commons in 1987 after James Callaghan's elevation to the House of Lords.
+When constituency boundaries were revised for the 1955 election he was returned for the new South East Essex constituency, and when that constituency was abolished for the 1983 general election, he was elected for the new Castle Point constituency, becoming Father of the House of Commons in 1987 following James Callaghan's elevation to the House of Lords.

 During his long parliamentary career, Braine served as a junior Minister variously for Pensions, Commonwealth Relations and Health.

 He was chairman of the National Council on Alcoholism, and author of the report Alcohol and Work (1977), widely known as the Braine Report.
 He was a member of the Parliamentary Groups on Human Rights and against abortion.
 For many years he served as an unofficial ambassador of HM's government to the Polish Government-in-Exile in London.
 He was knighted in the 1972 New Year Honours, and appointed as a Privy Counsellor in 1985.

 Braine championed many causes involving oppressed people.
 Among them was the Campaign for the Defence of the Unjustly Prosecuted, of which he was President and later Chairman during 1980–1987.
 In this capacity and in collaboration with the exiled journalist Josef Josten, he campaigned vigorously for the release from prison of the dissident playwright Vaclav Havel, who later became President of the Czech Republic.
 He was decorated by Havel at a ceremony in Prague Castle on 28 October 1995.